open/close all folders

 - Hell-Bent for Leather: Usually wears a leather jacket.
 Hell, for Thanksgiving she promises to wear her "formal leather jacket" ("it's the one without any blood on it").

-- Hidden Depths: Went to ballet school, has a soft spot for Boyle, is in a book club, and enjoys the idea of film festivals.
+- Hidden Depths: Went to ballet school, has a soft spot for Boyle, is in a book club, enjoys the idea of film festivals, finds the movie Something's Gotta Give hilarious, loves Gilmore Girls, and was genuinely pissed at how the show ended.
 Most surprising of all, she was a model student at her Catholic school before transferring to the dance academy.

 - Hypocritical Humor: She doesn't seem entirely aware of just how awful her temper is.Rosa: [to Holt and Jeffords] You think I have an anger problem?
 I don't.
 You are both dead to me.

-- Jerkass: She can cross into this from time to time; in addition to her general surly, mean attitude, she actively takes pleasure in Amy's misfortunes during "Thanksgiving" and she mercilessly and cruelly bullies an inexperienced uniformed officer over a mislabelled piece of evidence in "Unsolved".
+- Jerkass: She can cross into this from time to time; in addition to her general surly, mean attitude, she tends to take active and malicious pleasure in any misfortunes that befall her coworkers (such as Amy's disastrous dinner party in "Thanksgiving" and Jake's car getting totalled by Gina in "Cheddar".
+She also mercilessly and cruelly bullies an inexperienced uniformed officer over a mislabelled piece of evidence in "Unsolved".

 - The Lad-ette: She's definitely One Of The Guys.
 Her perfect date: "Cheap dinner, watch basketball, bone down".